zeyad-boyah/E_market/README.md

 # E_market

-## Overview
+#### Video Demo:

-this is a small django e-commerce website to test my skills in making a functioning web application and it was inspired by https://www.github.com/jimdevops19
+#### Description:

-## versions:
+- this is a small django e-commerce website for Cs50 to test my skills in making a functioning web application and it was inspired by https://www.github.com/jimdevops19
-- django 5.1.6
+- it has registration/login/logout
-- bootstrap 5.3
+- it has a live inventory where it gets updated after any purchases (FUll Crud operations).
-- python 3.10.12
+-